Full-time: One year, Sandwich: Two years, Part-time: Two additional years

-For full-time students, the taught element is normally completed over a nine month period starting in October.
+For full-time students, the taught element is normally completed over a nine month period starting in September.
 Part-time students will normally attend on a one day a week basis and complete the taught element in two years.
 Students who complete the taught element of the course, in part or in its entirety, may graduate with either a Postgraduate Certificate or Diploma in International Hospitality and Tourism Management.
-Students wishing to complete the MSc award must complete the research element, which comprises of a dissertation.
+Students wishing to complete the MSc award must complete the research element, which comprises of a Dissertation or a Management Consultancy Project.
 Full-time students will normally complete this in the three months that follow the taught element, whilst part-time students complete this during the course of an academic session.

 KNOWLEDGE AND UNDERSTANDING

 Teaching and Learning Methods - Knowledge is acquired through a combination of lectures, seminars, workshops, presentations, simulation exercises, research posters and guest speakers.
 Directed reading and self-study will enhance both knowledge and understanding.

 Teaching and Learning Methods - Individual modules involve students developing and utilising one or more of these skills in preparing material for seminars, participating in activities and preparing assignments.
 Some modules have an emphasis on the political, sociological and philosophical aspects of the subject, whilst the major emphasis is on the management and application of tourism and hospitality in a global context.

 Teaching and Learning Methods - Students are encouraged to question and present alternative approaches to different management concepts within hospitality and tourism management.
 In particular students are expected to be able to contextualise management practice within a range of appropriate concepts and theories.